 - Look for a role model (or two).
 Who are the executives you admire?
 What is that you admire about them?
 What can you emulate?

 - Become more visible.
 Not just in your own department.
-Get out of your office and talk to people.
+Get out of your office (even your virtual office … talk to others) and talk to people.
 This is a subject that I will blog about in more detail at a later date, but ask questions, be interested in people.
 Not just work and not just personal.